grafana/tempo/docs/sources/tempo/getting-started/instrumentation.md

 Most of the popular client instrumentation frameworks have SDKs in the most commonly used programming languages.
 You should pick one according to your application needs.

-OpenTelementry has the most active development in the community and may be a better long-term choice.
+OpenTelemetry has the most active development in the community and may be a better long-term choice.

 * [OpenTelemetry](https://opentelemetry.io/docs/concepts/instrumenting/)
 * [Zipkin](https://zipkin.io/pages/tracers_instrumentation)